Lefty Stewart

-Walter Cleveland "Lefty" Stewart (September 23, 1900 – September 26, 1974) was a professional baseball pitcher.
+Walter Cleveland "Lefty" Stewart (September 23, 1900 – September 26, 1974) was an American professional baseball pitcher.
 He played all or part of ten seasons in Major League Baseball between 1921 and 1935.
 He played for the Detroit Tigers, St. Louis Browns, Washington Senators, and Cleveland Indians.

 Stewart gave up one of Babe Ruth's record-setting 60 home runs during the 1927 season.

 Stewart was a better than average hitting pitcher in his major league career.
 In 279 games, he posted a .204 batting average (115-for-565) with 60 runs, 48 RBI and drawing 64 bases on balls.
 Defensively, he was above average, recording a .973 fielding percentage which was 18 points higher than the league average during his career.